 Where's the Money?

-Now that you know what it is you're looking for, here's information on where to find it.
+Now that you know what you're looking for, here's information on where to find it.

 2. Look for a campus job.